mrolle45/scopetools/docs/Testing.md

 As it is generating code to store or delete `var`, it calls the corresponding methods on the current tree.
 Each time a test is generated, the builder gets the expected value using `tree.has(name) and tree.load(name) or None`.
 To support the proper sequence of stores and deletes, the builder calls `tree.has_bind(var)`.
-This simply checks whether the binding namespace has a binding or not, and does not look elsewhere if not.
+This simply checks whether the binding ns has a binding or not, and does not look elsewhere if not.

 ## Executing the Python Module